nikhil-itaims/todo-api/README.md

 # Simple todo app with FastApi
 For simple todo apis without database connection checkout branch to static-todos

+For simple todo apis with database checkout branch to todos-with-db

 ### Install all the requirements

 ```